East Coast Railway Infrastructure Protection Projects ECRIPP

 Iarnród Éireann Irish Rail (IÉ) operates and maintains a safe rail network on the east coast of Ireland.
 The Dublin to Wicklow section of this line is a critical part of the rail network, with southside DART, Gorey commuter and Rosslare Europort Intercity services operating along this scenic route.

 In recent years IÉ has seen an increase in the frequency of storm events as result of climate change.
 This necessitates more and more maintenance works to be carried out to respond to the effects of coastal erosion, wave overtopping and coastal flooding on the rail line and supporting infrastructure.
-These works result in increasing disruption to existing services and may render the line unviable in this area in the future.
+These works result in increasing disruption to existing services.

-The East Coast Railway Infrastructure Protection Projects (ECRIPP) was established to deliver the necessary enhanced coastal protection to the existing railway infrastructure in a number of key locations on this rail network.
+The East Coast Railway Infrastructure Protection Projects (ECRIPP) were established to deliver the necessary enhanced coastal protection to the existing railway infrastructure in a number of key locations on this section of the rail network.

-ECRIPP will undertake public consultation 1 later in the year on the Emerging Preferred Option for individual Coastal Cell Areas.
+The ECRIPP project team is currently undertaking public consultation on the Emerging Preferred Scheme for individual coastal cell areas.
 Feedback on the proposals will be incorporated into further design development to advance the design through to public consultation 2, where we will present the Preferred Option for each CCA.
-This will culminate with submissions for the necessary statutory consents.
+This will culminate with submissions for the necessary statutory consents in 2026.

 Further detail on ECRIPP and the steps being taken to protect sections of the Dublin to Wicklow rail line can found below.